sandialabs/Albany/PyAlbany/README.md

 PyAlbany requires additional required dependencies:
 * A python executable (either Python 2 or 3),
-* Two python packages: numpy and mpi4py,
+* Two python packages: numpy and mpi4py (Important: mpi4py should be installed such that mpi4py is linked with the MPI library used during the compilation of Trilinos),
 * Swig 3.0.11 or higher (PyAlbany has been tested with swig 3.0.11 and 3.0.12).

 ### Configuration